 Creatively Centering Yourself

-A small private practice specializing in mild to severe trauma and trauma-related symptoms, including ancestral, systemic, and racial trauma.
+A small group practice specializing in mild to severe trauma and trauma-related symptoms, including ancestral, systemic, and racial trauma.

 WHO IS THERAPY, ALTERED FOR?

 You may be here because you have trauma, of any kind.
-You might be on this page because you've tried other versions of counseling and you didn't get what you needed.
+You might be here because you've tried other versions of counseling and you didn't get what you needed.
 You might also be here because you're looking for something but you don't quite know what.
 You might be someone who knows something is going on for them, and that you could feel better but don't know how.
 You might be here because you need cost accessible treatment and/or telehealth provided by therapists who believe therapy is for EVERY body, not just those who can pay a certain amount or have a certain level of access.
 You might be here because you're searching for anti-racist, anti-oppressive treatment.

 Therapy, Altered clients:

 Have been through extremely difficult times

 Have struggled to tell someone about what's happened/happening to them